hekar/luminousforts-2013/README.md

 CORPORATION ("Valve").
 PLEASE READ IT BEFORE DOWNLOADING OR USING THE SOURCE ENGINE SDK ("SDK").
 BY DOWNLOADING AND/OR USING THE SOURCE ENGINE SDK YOU ACCEPT THIS LICENSE.
-IF YOU DO NOT AGREE TO THE TERMS OF THIS LICENSE PLEASE DON’T DOWNLOAD OR USE THE SDK.
+IF YOU DO NOT AGREE TO THE TERMS OF THIS LICENSE PLEASE DONï¿½T DOWNLOAD OR USE THE SDK.

   You may, free of charge, download and use the SDK to develop a modified Valve game running on the Source engine.
 You may distribute your modified Valve game in source and